Coastal Resiliency and Infrastructure Funding FAQs

 Projects including preliminary work required to identify, address and implement coastal resiliency projects, such as surveys, studies and consultants’ costs, may be eligible for a Trust grant.

-9. What information and documents are required to be included in the EOI?
+7. What information and documents are required to be included in the application?

 These FAQs may be modified from time-to-time to answer additional questions or revise/clarify current questions and answers.
 Please continue to monitor the FAQ for the latest updates.